This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Habits and Hunting Techniques

-You’ll find that milk snakes are skilled nocturnal hunters that use their keen sense of smell to track down prey and their muscular bodies to constrict it.
+You’ll find milk snakes are skilled nocturnal hunters that rely on their exceptional sense of smell and ground vibrations to track prey.

 Nocturnal Hunting and Ambush Tactics